Pioreactor/docs.pioreactor/developer-guide/07-Plugins/02-adding-jobs-and-automations-to-ui.md

 ![](/img/developer-guide/07-plugins/02-adding-plugins-to-ui/automations_example.png)

-More examples of automation [yaml files here](https://github.com/Pioreactor/pioreactor/tree/master/packaging/shared-assets/pioreactor/ui/automations).
+More examples of automation [YAML files here](https://github.com/Pioreactor/pioreactor/tree/master/packaging/shared-assets/pioreactor/ui/automations).

 ## Charts

 ### Adding a chart to display a new data source

-If your plugin produces data (or is some novel transformation of existing data), you can also add a new chart to the Overview page.
-See documentation [here](/developer-guide/chart-to-ui).
+If your plugin produces data, you can add a chart to the **Overview** page.
+Chart YAML is read by the leader UI, not by each worker.
+See [adding charts](/developer-guide/plugins/charts).

 ## Troubleshooting

- - If the UI isn't display the data from your yaml, you may have introduced a yaml file that is not being read correctly.
-Look for error logs on the Overview page.
+ - If the UI isn't displaying the data from your YAML, you may have introduced a YAML file that is not being read correctly.
+Look for error logs on the **Overview** page.
  - There is a 30sec cache, so it may take up to 30sec to see new changes in the UI.